- It will maximize your Crawl Budget and help search engines find all your web pages

 The Hamburger menu is a menu icon comprised of 3 horizontal lines.
 When you click on it, it opens a menu that contains navigation buttons or links.
 The biggest advantage of hamburger menus is that they make it easier for users to navigate websites on their mobile devices.

 For example, this is how Net-a-Porter’s homepage looks on my desktop computer.

 Take a look at the header menu.
 It contains ten text-based links.
 As you can imagine, this menu cannot possibly be displayed on the screen of a mobile device as it is.

 So, Net-a-Porter uses a hamburger menu instead (top left corner).

 When you click on the hamburger menu icon, a secondary navigation menu appears.
 It contains all links from the header menu (displayed on desktop devices).

-Good design and good mobile shopping experiences.
-What more could you possibly want? :)
+Great design and a stellar mobile shopping experience.
+What more could you possibly want?

 Sidebars (or Sidebar menus)